 - Double-blind review: reviewers and authors are unaware of each others’ identity;

-- Open peer review: reviewers and authors are informed of each others’ identity (sometimes this is done post-publication).
+- Open peer review: reviewers and authors are aware of each others’ identity (sometimes this information is revealed post-publication).

 Who can review your article?